Yule log (cake)

-A Yule log or bûche de Noël (/fr/) is a traditional Christmas cake, often served as a dessert, especially in France, Belgium, Luxembourg, Switzerland, Vietnam, and Quebec, Canada.
+A Yule log or bûche de Noël (/fr/) is a traditional Christmas cake, often served as a dessert, especially in France, Belgium, Luxembourg, Switzerland, Lebanon, Vietnam, and Quebec, Canada.
 Variants are also served in the United States, United Kingdom, Cambodia, Scandinavia, Portugal, Spain, and Japan.

 Made of sponge cake, to resemble a miniature actual Yule log, it is a form of sweet roulade.
 The cake emerged in the 19th century, probably in France, before spreading to other countries.
 It is traditionally made from a genoise, generally baked in a large, shallow Swiss roll pan, iced, rolled to form a cylinder, and iced again on the outside.
 The most common combination is basic yellow sponge cake and chocolate buttercream, though many variations that include chocolate cake, ganache, and icings flavored with espresso or liqueurs exist.

 Yule logs are often served with one end cut off and set atop the cake, or protruding from its side to resemble a chopped off branch.
 A bark-like texture is often produced by dragging a fork through the icing, and powdered sugar sprinkled to resemble snow.
 Other cake decorations may include actual tree branches, fresh berries, and mushrooms made of meringue or marzipan.

 The name bûche de Noël originally referred to the Yule log itself, and was transferred to the dessert after that custom had fallen out of popular use.
 References to it as bûche de Noël or, in English, Yule Log, can be found from at least the Edwardian era (for example, F. Vine, Saleable Shop Goods (1898 and later).